Dusky Goose's Oregon Roots

 From the outset, Founder John Carter committed Dusky Goose to the pursuit of creating wines that endure, improving with age, to rival the best examples of Pinot Noir and Chardonnay from the Old World.

 Our philosophy has been that great wines begin in the vineyard.
-In addition to our primary source at our Rambouillet Estate Vineyard, Dusky Goose also exclusively sources grapes from Dundee’s Lillie’s Vineyard and Yamhill-Carlton’s Fennwood Vineyard.
+In addition to our primary source at our Rambouillet Estate Vineyard, Dusky Goose also sources grapes from iconic vineyards in the Willamette Valley; Dundee’s Lillie’s Vineyard and Yamhill-Carlton’s Fennwood Vineyard.

 Fennwood features a diverse, vital mix of Dijon Clones of Pinot Noir & Chardonnay grown in the famous, marine-sedimentary soils of Yamhill-Carlton.